bettaibi/framer-motion-knowledge-sharing/README.md

    - Framer motion provides useAnimation hook can be used to manually start/stop animations, and compose them together.

 8. MotionValues

    - Motion uses MotionValues to track the state and velocity of every animating value.

+9. Layouts
+   - CSS layouts are difficult and expensive to animate.
+     Sometimes it doesn't even make sense.
+What does it actually mean to animate justify-content between flex-start and flex-end?

 - clientWidth is the inner width (ie. the space inside an element including padding but excluding borders and scrollbars)